 Introduction

 Gemma has spoken at numerous training conferences and seminars for solicitors and magistrates.
-She provides court skills training as a component of a Master’s degree course in social work.
+She provides court skills training to graduate student social workers and law students.

 She has been shortlisted in previous years for Birmingham Law Society’s Barrister of the Year award, and Pro Bono Lawyer of the Year award.